bjuppa/carbonator/README.md

 Hopefully it's `UTC`.

-This query can be run by MySql to check which timezones your database is using:
+This query can be run by MySQL to check which timezones your database is using:
 ```mysql
 SELECT @@global.time_zone, @@session.time_zone
 ```